Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Applications

 \subsection{1D particle in an external potential}

 To benchmark the TD-SCHA, we compare it with the numerical solution of the Schroedinger equation.
-This is possible only for very small systems.
+This is possible only for small systems.
 In this section, we simulate a one-dimensional particle in a strongly anharmonic external potential.
-The external potential $V(R)$ plays the role of Born-Oppenheimer energy landscape, its shape is reported in \figurename~\ref{fig:bo:spect} (panel \textbf{a}).
+The external potential $V(R)$ plays the role of Born-Oppenheimer energy landscape, its shape is reported in \figurename~\ref{fig:bo:spect}~(\textbf{a}).
 In Hartree atomic units it is:

 This example is performed at $T = \SI{0}{\kelvin}$, where the density matrix is a pure state.
 Our particle has the mass of an electron.
-We compare the probability distribution of the ground state wave-funciton $\ket{\psi_{GS}}$ (obtained diagonalizing the real Hamiltonian) with the SCHA one in panel \textbf{a} of \figurename~\ref{fig:bo:spect}.
-The SCHA solution is a Gaussian, while the exact ground state is a complex function.
-In panel \textbf{b} of the same figure, we present the linear response to a dynamical perturbation.
+We compare the exact probability distribution of the ground state wave-funciton $\ket{\psi_{GS}}$ (obtained diagonalizing the real Hamiltonian) with the SCHA in \figurename~\ref{fig:bo:spect}(\textbf{a}).
+The SCHA solution is Gaussian, while the exact ground state is a complex function.
+In \figurename~\ref{fig:bo:spect}(\textbf{b}), we present the linear response to a dynamical perturbation.
 We plot the one-phonon spectral function multiplied by $\omega$, defined as:

-In this way, $S(\omega)$ satisfy the sum rule that its integral is proportional to the number of phonons\cite{Bianco2018} (the intensity of a peak does not depend on the phonon frequency).
+In this way, $\Scal(\omega)$ satisfy the sum rule that its integral is proportional to the number of phonons\cite{Bianco2018} (the intensity of a peak does not depend on the phonon frequency).
 We compare the results computed with the harmonic approximation and the TD-SCHA to the exact (numerical) solution.

 The exact solution is calculated with the Lehmann representation of the Green function, where we performed the full diagonalization on the Hamiltonian $\hat H$ to obtain the excited sates $\ket{\psi_i}$: